eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/d-embedded-disclosure-policies.md

 considered by the ARF.

 #### REQUIREMENT 4
-When the presentation of an attestation is denied, the Wallet Unit SHALL behave towards the Relying Party as it would if the attestation did not exist.
+When the presentation of an attestation is denied by the User, the Wallet Unit SHALL behave towards the Relying Party as it would if the attestation did not exist.

 ### 4.2 High-Level Requirements to be changed